 Some people don’t tolerate sugar alcohols very well.
 If you haven’t tried prunes to help with pooping, then go easy.
 My clients who don’t tolerate sugar alcohols vey well tend to get gassy and bloated.
 Try a couple prunes to see how you do.
 If it does the trick, great!

 If you can tolerate sorbitol and if prunes have done the trick for you, other fruits that contain sorbitol include apples, peaches, dates, raisins, apricots and nectarines.

 I wrote more about artificial sweeteners, including sugar alcohols.
 If you’re interested in their effects on your body (including aspartame and stevia), read more.

 Now we’re down to the nitty gritty.
-You’ve gotten all the info you need to get started related to insoluble fiber, magnesium and even prunes.
+You’ve gotten all the info you need to get started related to insoluble fiber and prunes.
 Let’s move onto the next line of defense: supplements.

 I take supplements.
 I love them for my body.
 The supplements that I take that I believe help with constipation – or at least in keeping me going – are minimal and include: